 Cameron’s experiences could lead scientists to re-examine the way they think about pain, anxiety, and mood.
 This could lead to novel treatments for everything from cancer pain, post-surgery soreness, PTSD, childbirth, and other major wounds.
-And because it’s linked to her endocannabinoid system, could cannabis help to find the solution?
+And because it links to her endocannabinoid system, could cannabis help us find the solution?

 Needless to say, this is an exciting new frontier.
 If successful, scientists could create pain and anxiety medications that do their jobs better than anything we’ve ever seen.